 It's important you tell Incapacity Benefits Branch if your circumstances change.

-If you do some work for an employer, or as a self-employed person, before your MA is due to end, you will be able to work for up to ten days without losing any MA.
-If you work for more than ten days, you will lose MA for the days you work after that.
+If you do some work for an employer, or as a self-employed person, before your Maternity Allowance is due to end, you will be able to work for up to ten days without losing any Maternity Allowance.
+If you work for more than ten days, you will lose Maternity Allowance for the days you work after that.

-You must tell Incapacity Benefits Branch about any work you do when you are receiving MA.
+You must tell Incapacity Benefits Branch about any work you do when you are receiving Maternity Allowance.

 Changes that don't affect the payment include: